Majantja FC

 Majantja Football Club is a professional football club based in Mohale's Hoek (Mohale's Hoek District), Lesotho, that competes in the top tier of Lesotho football known as the Lesotho Premier League.
 The club was founded in 1932.

-As at 29 December 2024, its ranked number 10 in the premier League.
+The club has been relegated and promoted numerous times.

 Stadium

 Currently the team plays at the 1000 capacity Mohale's Hoek.

+Sponsorship

+The team received its first significant sponsorship in September 2024, signing a three-year deal with LNIG-Hollard worth M200,000 annually.